 Both countries will now follow their own domestic treaty making processes before PAFTA can enter into force.
-For Australia, this will include a Joint Standing Committee on Treaties (JSCOT) inquiry.
-The full text of the agreement is now available at PAFTA text and associated documents.
+For Australia, this included a Joint Standing Committee on Treaties (JSCOT) inquiry, which reported on 15 August 2018 and recommended binding treaty action be taken.
+The full text of the agreement is now available at PAFTA text and associated documents

 About the Peru-Australia Free Trade Agreement

 Australia and Peru launched negotiations for a free trade agreement (FTA) on 24 May.
 A fellow signatory to the Trans-Pacific Partnership (TPP) Agreement, Peru has been one of the fastest growing economies in Latin America over the last decade.
 The Peru-Australia FTA (PAFTA) enables Australian businesses to access the opportunities presented by that growing market.
 It also supports our goal of capturing the TPP's benefits, and strengthens our economic relationship with Latin America.